Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

 \subsection{Models, datasets \& detection algorithms}

 \textbf{Base language models}: We conduct attacks on three language models of varying sizes that belong to different model families.
-We consider the GPT2-XL model which has 1.5B parameters~\citep{radford2019language}, the OPT-13B model~\citep{zhang2022opt}, and the \texttt{text-davinci-003} variant from the GPT-3.5 family of models~\citep{brown2020language}, which has 175B parameters and has additionally been instruction tuned using reinforcement learning from human feedback~\citep{ouyang2022training}.
-For all language models, we sample generations that are 300 tokens long before passing them through \model\ for the attack experiments.\footnote{For GPT2-XL and OPT-13B, we generate text using nucleus sampling~\citep{holtzman2020curious} with $p=0.9$.
-For \texttt{davinci-003}, we use the default hyperparameter settings on the API Playground of temperature = 0.7 to sample tokens.}
+We consider the GPT2-XL model (1.5B parameters)~\citep{radford2019language}, the OPT-13B model~\citep{zhang2022opt}, and the \texttt{text-davinci-003} variant from the GPT-3.5 family~\citep{brown2020language}, which has 175B parameters and has additionally been instruction tuned using reinforcement learning from human feedback~\citep{ouyang2022training}.
+For all LMs, we sample generations that are 300 tokens long before passing them through \model\ for the attack experiments.\footnote{For GPT2-XL and OPT-13B, we generate text using nucleus sampling~\citep{holtzman2020curious} with $p=0.9$.
+For \texttt{davinci-003}, we use the default hyperparameters on the API Playground (temperature = 0.7).}